How to Make Money Selling Ebooks Online

 Another option is you can hire someone else to write your book for you.
 This is actually a very common practice in the book publishing industry; these writers are referred to as "ghost writers".

 A final thought to keep in mind is that you don't have to write something like War and Peace.
-You can writer shorter books for Amazon and sell them a lower price points ranging from $2.99 to $4.99 and people prefer ebooks that are shorter with more focused niche topics.
+You can write shorter books for Amazon and sell them at lower price points ranging from $2.99 to $4.99 and people prefer ebooks that are shorter with more focused niche topics.
+Keep in mind that while you won't make a huge profit per book on these you can sell a larger volume of books and use these as a way of attracting people into the other things you do.

 Marketing Your Ebook